celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 # Block Validity Rules

+## Introduction

 Unlike most blockchains, Celestia derives most of its functionality from stateless commitments to data rather than stateful transitions.
 This means that the protocol relies heavily on block validity rules.
-Notably, resource constrained light clients must be able to detect when these validity rules have not been followed in order to avoid making an honest majority assumption on the consensus network.
+Notably, resource constrained light clients must be able to detect when a subset of these validity rules have not been followed in order to avoid making an honest majority assumption on the consensus network.
 This has a significant impact on thier design.
-More information on how light clients verify block validity rules can be foud in the [Fraud Proofs](./fraud_proofs.md) spec.
+More information on how light clients can check the invalidity of a block can be foud in the [Fraud Proofs](./fraud_proofs.md) spec.

 > **Note** Celestia relies on CometBFT (formerly tendermint) for consensus,
 > meaning that it has single slot finality and is fork-free.
 Therefore, in order